 As technology improves day by day to stop hackers from exploiting cybersecurity systems, their focus shifts towards the weakest link in our defenses – the human.
 Social engineering is steadily growing in its many forms and will continue to do so, especially in times of turmoil and distress like the recent COVID-19 pandemic.

 Anti-phishing software is not enough to battle phishing – you need to understand and be aware of it.
 Why buy expensive tools if you don’t know how to use them?
-Arm yourself with knowledge first!
+Arm yourself with knowledge first to understand why we fall for phishing to avoid it!